kidlj/awei/_wiki/wills.md

 ### 2025.10.12

-Learn while you feel safe, practice while you feel anxious.
+Learn while you feel safe,
+Practice while you feel anxious.

 ### 2025.10.11